Coach operator Aeroline to resume services from Singapore to malls in Malaysia for 3 months

 APAD had said on Nov 2 that Aeroline’s suspension came after the company was found to have picked up and dropped off passengers at locations that were not approved terminals on at least three occasions in February, May and October.

-Aeroline, which is managed and owned by operator Zulco, was warned to change its services to an approved terminal.
+Aeroline, which is managed and owned by operator Zulco and operates services within Peninsular Malaysia, was warned to change its services to an approved terminal.

-Checks on its website showed that Aeroline was selling tickets for services departing Singapore’s HarbourFront Centre for Kuala Lumpur on Nov 28, with Corus Hotel near the Malaysian capital’s city centre as the destination.
+Checks on its website showed that it was selling tickets for services departing from Singapore’s HarbourFront Centre for Kuala Lumpur on Nov 28, with Corus Hotel near the Malaysian capital’s city centre as the destination.

-APAD said earlier in November that the intent behind using approved terminals was to ensure the safety of passengers and reduce congestion in the city centre.
+APAD said earlier in November that the use of approved terminals was aimed at ensuring the safety of passengers and reducing congestion in the city centre.

-The centralised bus terminal serving Kuala Lumpur – Terminal Bersepadu Selatan, or southern integrated terminal – is around 15km away from the city centre.
-Non-driving tourists need to use a ride-hailing service, get a taxi or use the LRT to access the city’s main attractions.
+The centralised bus terminal serving KL – Terminal Bersepadu Selatan (TBS), or Southern Integrated Terminal – is some 15km away from the city centre.
+Non-driving tourists need to take a taxi or use a ride-hailing service or the LRT to get to the city’s main attractions.

-Local stakeholders including hotel operators, shopping malls and the tourism association have been lobbying for mall-based coach services to be continued to facilitate inbound tourists’ shopping and hotel access.
+Following Aeroline’s suspension, local stakeholders including hotel operators, shopping malls and the tourism association had lobbied for mall-based coach services to be allowed, to facilitate inbound tourists’ shopping and hotel access.